OVO Mobile offers prepaid plans with an accent on providing free sports streaming to its customers.

 OVO Extra Large $49.95 compared

 At the top end of its plans, OVO manages to keep everything under the $50 mark.
-Although at this price, those looking for the best value on data will be inclined to look elsewhere, with inclusions of up to 23GB for the same price as OVO's 14GB.
+At this price, you'll be hard pressed to top the 40GB included with OVO's plan.

 Why should you consider OVO Mobile?